Beans And Pulses/ Vegan African/Vegetarian/ vegetarian/ West African Food

 Red Palm Fruit Oil (Dende)

 Palm or dende oil in the context of this recipe is the crude red fruit oil from the oil palm tree, Elaeis guineensis.
-It is a close cousin to the coconut tree therefore it has an aromatic and rich nutty flavour once you cut through the fruit.
+It is a close cousin to the coconut tree therefore, it has an aromatic and rich nutty flavour once you cut through the fruit.
 A lot of Ghanaian red palm oil is made by cooperatives of women farmers.
 I have seen my mother make soup from palm fruits, called palm nut soup.
 As the soup is cooked, oil settles to the top.
-The cooperatives make red palm oil using the same heat and separation method.
+The cooperatives produce red palm oil using the same heat-and-separation method.
+I explain easy ways to buy palm oil in the “Where to get ingredients” section of this post.

 The West African Trio: Onions, Tomatoes, Chilies

 A great trio of onions, tomatoes and chilies are the start to most Ghanaian stews.
 Red red is no exception.
 And the chilies we use are scotch bonnet peppers with a unique flavour and aroma.
-These days we include ginger and garlic and enrich the stew by adding tomato puree.
+These days we include ginger and garlic and enrich the stew by adding tomato paste.
 The stew takes an incredible amount of water, so you will use up about 500ml of vegetable stock and might still need a drop or two of water.
 You simply can’t make a mess of this dish.
-In Nigeria, there is a preference for brown beans.
-These are very soft, therefore if you use them, your stew will have a mashy consistency.

 Plantain And Gari (Toasted Cassava Grits)